PG School Board to interview two candidates for superintendent position

-PRAIRIE GROVE -- The Prairie Grove School Board on Wednesday voted to bring in two candidates to interview for the superintendent's position.
+PRAIRIE GROVE -- The School Board on Wednesday voted to bring in two candidates to interview for the superintendent's position.

 The board selected to interview Courtney Morawski, executive director of middle level education with Bentonville School District, and Lance Campbell, assistant superintendent of secondary administration with Beaumont Independent School District in Beaumont, Texas.